How To Get Rid Of Head Lice

 How do people get head lice?

 People get head lice from head to head (hair to hair) contact with someone who already has head lice.
-This can easily happen when children play or sleep together and their heads touch.
+This can easily happen when tamariki play or sleep together and their heads touch.

 Head lice can only crawl from hair to hair.
 They can't fly or jump from head to head.